kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ###Build The Package

 Now that we've installed Firefox and prepared our Munkipkg project, we're ready to build our package.
-First, launch **Terminal** and `cd` into the project directory (assuming that it's located on your Desktop).
+First, launch Terminal and `cd` into the project directory (assuming that it's located on your Desktop).

 ```
 cd Desktop/Mozilla/Firefox/50.1.0/Firefox/
 ```

-Then finally, execute the `build-package.sh` script to build the package.
+Finally, execute the `build-package.sh` script to build the package.

 ```
 sudo sh build-package.sh
 ```

-You can now find `Firefox.pkg` located in your project's `build` directory.
+You'll now find `Firefox.pkg` located in your project's `build` directory.